Thug: WHAT ARE YOU?!

 This film provides examples of:

-- Aborted Arc: Billy Dee Williams' version of Harvey Dent.
+- Aborted Arc: Billy Dee Williams' version of Harvey Dent, as the role would be recast with Tommy Lee Jones in Batman Forever.

 - Adaptation Origin Connection: It turns out that The Joker is, in fact, the man who killed Bruce Wayne's parents rather than Joe Chill.